fisherman-23/silverWallets/README.md

 # silverWallets
- This app is markerted as a FinTech app to help the older generations better manage their wealth.
+ This app is developed as a FinTech app to help the older generations better manage their wealth.

 This app is built on the Python Kivy platform, utilising regression models trained via scikitlearn Python package.
 This model helps users to visuallise their expenditures through matplotlib's line graph and pie chart, while accurately predicting upcoming spendings, enabling pre-formulated advice to be given